10 Things You Didn't Know Your Smartphone Could Do

 Nobody ever thought it would be this easy to translate foreign languages within seconds.
 You don’t even have to type in words anymore, with the Google Translate app all you have to do is point your smartphone camera at anything with printed words on for example a road sign.
 The app will display an English translation in the picture, within seconds.

 It works with languages such as Italian, French, Portuguese, Russian, German and Spanish.
-For Android and Windows users, you’re in luck, as you can enjoy the app without having to be connected to internet.
+For Android and Windows users, you’re in luck, as you can enjoy the app without having to be connected to the internet.

 10: Keep You Safe While Walking Home